 Gross Impact Evaluation

-The LIKE Program’s savings are derived from the Illinois Technical Reference Manual (TRM).
+The IE Kits Program’s savings are derived from the Illinois Technical Reference Manual (TRM).
 For the impact evaluation, gross savings will be evaluated by (1) reviewing the tracking system to ensure that all fields are appropriately populated, and (2) validate the program used the correct assumptions from the IL TRM v.8.0.

 Verified Net Impact Evaluation